The world abounds with tales of supernatural or otherwise cryptic creatures, and North America is no exception.

 A second interesting story comes from when a girl was visiting her grandmother in Nevada.
 The elderly woman was 100 % Navajo, and the little girl remembers her shouting at her brother to “get away from it!”

-She then saw a very large, unnatural looking dog which was staring at her grandmother.
+She then saw a very large, unnatural-looking dog who was staring at her grandmother.
 This dog apparently had yellow eyes.

 The grandmother lamented that “it had found her.”